WHOIGit/socket.io-example/README.md

 This example code was put together hastily and may not be the finest example of Socket.IO code.
 And there are indications that development of Socket.IO may be discontinued.

-Please refer to the Socket.IO documentation
+Please refer to the Socket.IO documentation.

+## How To Use

+Just run `docker-compose up -d` and open the `web/index.html` file in your browser.

 ## Lessons Learned